 How to Install PostgreSQL on Ubuntu Linux

-pgAdmin is a web-based interface for managing of PostgreSQL database instances easily from your web browser.
-If you’re not a seasoned database administrator and want to manage PostgreSQL easily via your favorite web browser, then use pgAdmin4.
+pgAdmin is a web-based interface for managing PostgreSQL database instances easily from your web browser.
+If you’re not a seasoned database administrator and want to manage PostgreSQL easily via your favorite web browser, use pgAdmin4.

 Also, for students and new users learning Linux, Ubuntu Linux is the easiest place to start learning.
 Ubuntu is the modern, open-source Linux operating system for desktops, servers, and other devices.